Removing duplicate computer systems from the CMDB

 The first created computer system will have the related information in most cases, both because it has been present longer and also because Asset Management personnel will find duplicate computer systems when trying to relate information to it.
 Thus, it is often the case that the computer system which was added last will be the one which should be deleted but the procedure above helps to validate that conclusion.

-You can use the AR DRIVER utility to execute the queries.
+You can use the AR DRIVER utility to execute the queries, which can be helpful when automating the process.
 For more information on using the AR DRIVER utility, see the blog Identifying weak Reconciliation Identification rules with ARDRIVER.

 If you are modifying a CI created in a class container that is different from the "CURRENT" container, then you can still use the ReconciliationIdentity in the same dataset.